karthic-23/Netflix-Home-Page-clone-Not-Dynamic-/README.md

 Hero Section: A large, attention-grabbing section featuring a background image and the Netflix logo.

 Content Sections: Multiple rows displaying images of popular shows and movies, similar to the Netflix platform's layout.

+FAQ Section: A section for frequently asked Questions.

 Hover Effects: Interactive hover effects on images to mimic the Netflix experience.